fandreuz/open-data-repository-server/README.md

 ### `GET /v1/{id}`

-Use request body to query the dataset identified by the given ID, and returns a list of IDs of the entries satisfying the condition.
+Use request body to query the dataset identified by the given ID, and returns a list of entries satisfying the condition.

 Sample interaction